projectacrn/acrn-hypervisor/doc/tutorials/acrn_configurator_tool.rst

    the next step.

 #.
 Under **Create new or import an existing scenario**, go to the right side of
-   the screen and select a scenario configuration file from the dropdown menu or click **Browse for scenario file** to select a different file.
+   the screen and select a scenario configuration file from the drop-down menu or click **Browse for scenario file** to select a different file.

    .. image:: images/configurator-exscenario.png
       :align: center